rosalindfranklininstitute/rsecon25-intro-to-kubernetes/mkdocs/docs/lesson3-config-maps.md

             configMapKeyRef:
               name: kubechaos-style
               key: border_size
-        # can you edit this to add the BORDER_STYLE  env variable from the CSonfigMap
+        # can you edit this to add the BORDER_STYLE  env variable from the ConfigMap
 ```

 *Extra*